Buhle-Mkhwanazi/Retail-Sales-Analysis/README.md

 The SQL queries used to clean and transform data: [Here](https://github.com/Buhle-Mkhwanazi/Retail-Sales-Analysis/blob/main/Retail%20Sales%20data%20cleaned.sql)

 Targeted SQL queries regarding various business questions can be found: [Here](https://github.com/Buhle-Mkhwanazi/Retail-Sales-Analysis/blob/main/Retail%20Sales%20Analysis%20SQLQuery.sql)

+### Key Insights and Recommendations for Zenith Retail

+1. Total Number of Records and Unique Customers

+   Findings: The dataset contains 1997 total records and 155 unique customers.

+   Business Impact: Understanding the volume of transactions and customer reach helps assess overall business activity.

+   Recommendation: If the number of unique customers is low compared to total records, Zenith should focus on customer acquisition and retention strategies.

+3. Distinct Product Categories and Top-Selling Categories
+   Findings: There are 3 distinct product categories.
+The highest revenue-generating category is Category Electronics with R313 810 in sales, followed by Category Clothing and Category Beauty.

+   Business Impact: Identifying top-performing categories helps optimize inventory and marketing strategies.

+   Recommendation: Invest in promotions for high-performing categories while reassessing the strategy for lower-performing ones.

+5. Data Quality and Missing Values

+   Findings: The dataset contains 3 missing quantity sold, 10 missing total sales, 10 customer ages values and 3 missing Cost Of Goods Sold(cogs).

+   Business Impact: Data gaps can affect the accuracy of customer insights and sales tracking.

+   Recommendation: Implement stricter data validation during entry and consider imputing missing values where necessary.

+6. Customer Demographics (Age & Gender) by Category

+   Findings:
+   - The average age of customers purchasing Beauty products is 40+ years.
+   - Gender-based trends show that Men are more likely to purchase Electronic and Clothing products.

+   Business Impact: Understanding demographics allows targeted marketing campaigns.

+   Recommendation: Leverage this data for personalised promotions, such as age-specific ads or gender-focused recommendations.

+8. High-Value Transactions (Above R1,000)

+   Findings: There were 306 transactions exceeding R1,000, mainly from Electronic and Clothing categories.

+   Business Impact: High-value transactions indicate premium customer segments.

+   Recommendation: Identify and engage these high-spending customers with loyalty programs or exclusive offers.

+10. Top Revenue-Generating Customers

+    Findings: The top 10 customers contributed R214 400 in total sales.

+    Business Impact: These customers are critical for business sustainability.

+    Recommendation: Implement VIP loyalty programs and personalized outreach to retain these customers.

+12. Purchasing Behavior by Gender
+    Findings:
+    - Males made 980 transactions across Beauty, Clothing and Electronic categories.
+    - Females made 1017 transactions across Beauty, Clothing and Electronic categories.
+    - Certain categories are more popular among specific genders.
+For example, Electronics is more popular amongst males whilst Beauty is more popular amongst females.

+    Business Impact: Gender-based insights help refine marketing efforts.

+    Recommendation: Tailor advertising and promotions to align with gender-based purchasing behaviors.